Mayors from Boston, Chicago, Denver and New York defend 'sanctuary' policies, call their cities safe

 “You belong here," Wu said, addressing immigrant communities in Boston.
 "This is your home.”

 The Republican majority last week released a nearly three-minute-long video previewing the hearing.
 It opens with images of the Constitution catching fire and burning, revealing photos of the four mayors.
-It goes on to show arrests by Immigration and Customs Enforcement agents of people who'd committed crimes in those cities interspersed with comments from the mayors and news stories showing negative impacts of migration surges.
+It goes on to show arrests by ICE agents of people who'd committed crimes in those cities interspersed with comments from the mayors and news stories showing negative impacts of migration surges.

 The video ends with Comer threatening to cut the cities' federal funding if they don't cooperate with immigration enforcement.